2011 Reno Air Races crash

-On September 16, 2011, The Galloping Ghost, a highly modified North American P-51D Mustang racing aircraft, crashed into spectators while competing at the Reno Air Races in Reno, Nevada, killing the pilot, James K. "Jimmy" Leeward, and ten people on the ground.
+On September 16, 2011, The Galloping Ghost, a highly modified North American P-51D Mustang racing aircraft, crashed into spectators while competing at the Reno Air Races in Reno, Nevada, killing its pilot Jimmy Leeward and ten people on the ground.
 Sixty-nine more people on the ground were injured.
 It was the third-deadliest airshow disaster in U.S. history, following accidents in 1972 and 1951.

 Accident

-During the 2011 Reno Air Races, James Leeward and The Galloping Ghost were in third place and had just rounded pylon number 8 when the aircraft abruptly pitched up, rolled inverted, then nosedived.
-The aircraft hit the apron at over 400 mph in front of the grandstands in an area containing box seating, disintegrating on impact.
-There was no fire.
+During the 2011 Reno Air Races, Jimmy Leeward and The Galloping Ghost were in third place and had just rounded pylon number 8 when the aircraft abruptly pitched up, rolled inverted, then nosedived.
+The aircraft slammed into the apron at over 400 mph in front of the grandstands in an area containing box seating, disintegrating on impact.
+There was no fire; the violence of the crash dispersed all of the fuel on board The Galloping Ghost before it had the chance to ignite.

-Seven people, including the pilot, died at the crash site; four died later in the hospital.
+Seven people, including the pilot, died at the scene; four died later in the hospital.
 The weekend's remaining races at the Reno Air Races were canceled.